 When a product team is creating a new product, they go through several stages.
 At first, during the product ideation—they feel inspired and come up with tons of new and fresh ideas.
-But after all the research and information, this initial idea becomes more and more like a giant wool ball, and you, as the product manager, have to find a way to unravel it.
+But after all the research and information, this initial idea becomes more and more like a giant wool ball, and you, as the product manager, have to find a way to unravel it and find a way to maximize your product's business value.

 As a product manager, you probably face this dilemma every time you set your foot in the office—or home office.
 Product owners want all the features for the first sprint.
 From their perspective, all features are essential, while product designers know that’s not necessarily true.